AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingClusterBasedEnemyDataGenerationForMultiplayerModel.md

   * Trickier to set up.

+* Expectation-Maximization

+  * This model sets up number of clusters that are equal to number of data and merge them together until it forms X number of clusters.

+  * Slow convergence, but extremely likely to find what the player wants.

 ## Initializing The Clustering Model

 Before we can produce ourselves a difficulty generation model, we first need to construct a model, which is shown below.
 Ensure that the distance function is not "CosineDistance".